hashicorp/consul/website/source/docs/guides/containers-guide.md

 ### Environment Variables

-You can also add configuration by passing the configuration JSON via environment variable `CONSUL_LOCAL_CONFIG`.
+You can add configuration by passing the configuration JSON via the environment variable `CONSUL_LOCAL_CONFIG`.

 ```sh
 $ docker run \